ModelOriented/shapviz/cran-comments.md

-# Re-Submission of {shapviz} 0.7.0

-This second resubmission removes non-standard file (sorry, my bad!)

-# Re-Submission of {shapviz} 0.7.0
+# {shapviz} 0.8.0

-This re-submission fixes non-standard links in the new vignette (and the README).

-## Original message

-Dear CRAN team.
+Hello CRAN team

-- {shapviz} can now deal with multiclass models or SHAP values of multiple models.
-Hurray ;).
-- Many additional features
-- New contributor
-- Additional vignette
-- New home: github/ModelOriented/shapviz
+- {shapviz} will work more smoothly for upcoming {fastshap} versions.
+I did this change together with the {fastshap} maintainer (Brandon Greenwell).
+- Better help files
+- Switched from "import ggplot2" to "ggplot2::function" code style

-## Checks
+## Checks look good

 ### check(manual = TRUE, cran = TRUE)

-- WARNING: 'qpdf' is needed for checks on size reduction of PDFs
-- Note: unable to verify current time
+* checking for future file timestamps ...
+NOTE unable to verify current time

-### check_rhub()
+* checking HTML version of manual ...
+NOTE
+  Skipping checking HTML validation: no command 'tidy' found

+### check_rhub(): Some usual notes...

 * checking package dependencies ...
 NOTE
-  'h2o', 'lightgbm'
 Packages which this enhances but not available for checking:
+  'fastshap', 'h2o', 'lightgbm'
+* checking HTML version of manual ...
+NOTE
+Skipping checking math rendering: package 'V8' unavailable
+* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+  ''NULL''
 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
   'lastMiKTeXException'